mcgilldinglab/single_cell_human_muscle_analysis/README.md

 Data analysis of the cell type-specific expression pattern of genes associated with SARS-CoV-2 infection in single-cell human muscle datasets.

+DeMicheli dataset comes from GSE143704 and Sealfon dataset comes from GSE130646.

 ## Prerequisites

 Python == 3.10.9